hofstra/coyote/sources/_posts/2015-08-10-teit-shushwap-coyote-night-day.md

 - Coyote as hero
 ---

-[Teit, James. *The Shushwap.*  *Memoirs, American Museum of Natural History* VoL  2 part 7.
+[Teit, James. *The Shushwap.*  *Memoirs, American Museum of Natural History* Vol  2 part 7.
 1909.] (http://digitallibrary.amnh.org/dspace/handle/2246/38)

 **Coyote and Grisly Bear make the Seasons, and Night and Day**